fishsaidno/push/docs/ANDROID.md

 For more info and checking the validity of a server key, reference [official documentation](https://firebase.google.com/docs/cloud-messaging/server#implementing-http-connection-server-protocol)

+## Note about SENDER_ID

+With recent version of FCM, configuring SENDER_ID is not required.
+Instead you use the `google-services.json` file.
+Check the [Firebase Docs](docs/FIREBASE.md) for more.

 ## Notification Icon

 To show you app's icon in the notification you will have to prepare an image file with your icon in it and every else being transparent.
 You can see [here](https://clevertap.com/blog/fixing-notification-icon-for-android-lollipop-and-above/) how it can be done.